Key Takeaways

 Often, when I accompany Dentaturism patients to discover the local cuisine, I notice that mititei are the dish that conquers them every time, being not only a perfect introduction to our gastronomy, but also the most authentic and tasty "dental test drive" for their new smile.

-8. Traditional Transylvanian Platter
+Traditional Transylvanian Platter

-9. Polenta with cheese, sour cream and bacon
+Polenta with cheese, sour cream and bacon

 A rustic and hearty dish, polenta with cheese, sour cream and bacon in the oven is one of the most beloved traditional dishes in Transylvania.
 A comforting dish with an intense and authentic taste – perfect after an active day in Cluj or between two treatment sessions.

-10. Papanași with jam and sour cream
+Papanași with jam and sour cream

-The king of Romanian cuisine desserts.
+The king of Romanian desserts.
 Papanași are fluffy doughnuts, made from a sweet cottage cheese, fried and served hot, covered with sour cream and a sour jam, usually blueberries.

-Annual events and festivals in Cluj-Napoca
+What annual events and festivals can you enjoy in Cluj-Napoca?

 Cluj-Napoca pulses with energy and creativity throughout the year.
-From film, electronic music and jazz festivals, to tech conferences and book fairs, the city brings together diverse communities in a vibrant and welcoming atmosphere.
+From film, electronic music and jazz festivals, to tech conferences and book fairs, the city brings together diverse communities in a lively and welcoming atmosphere.

 Transylvania Open